Psychology-PE (PSYD)

 PSYD-373 Psychology of the Family 3 Credits

 Explores the institution of the family from a multigenerational developmental perspective.
 Psychological, socio-cultural, and spiritual perspectives are also explored.
 Students will be introduced to family systems theory as a method of understanding family dynamics and to theoretical orientations of family therapy.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C